 Choosing the right plan that is both tailored to your needs, and that suits your budget, is a smarter and more effective long-term solution.
 In this post, we’ll discuss everything you need to know to help you acquire a health insurance plan.

-In the United States, health insurance coverage enables residents and citizens to access to medical facilities and primary healthcare providers.
-Those eligible for coverage in the United States purchase health insurance and then choose their Primary Care Provider (PCP) from a network of providers offered by the insurance company.
+In the United States, health insurance coverage enables residents and citizens to access medical facilities and primary healthcare providers.
+Those eligible for coverage in the United States purchase health insurance and are usually restricted to a network of physcians and hospitals to choose from.

-The Affordable Care Act significantly improved and reformed health care legislation.
-As a result, there are now more inclusions considered standard in insurance plan benefits.
+The Affordable Care Act significantly reformed health care legislation and improved healthcare access to low income households, and those with pre-existing conditions.
+As a result, there are now more benefits considered standard in insurance policies.
 Add to this the fact that roughly half of uninsured individuals are eligible for health care under existing programs, and you have an opportunity to capture and provide more comprehensive healthcare for all.

 To get started with finding and buying health insurance, you’ll need to consider which source of coverage is either already available for you or which suits your situation.